kireerik/refo/README.md

 ### Main
 You can use `refo` as global and or as a local command as you can see in the `scripts` in the [example package.json](https://github.com/kireerik/refo/blob/master/example/package.json) file.

 You can start Refo in `watch` mode by passing a `watch` parameter to the command.
-By default it creates a static build.
+By default, it creates a static build.

 You can create a `refo.options` `js` or `json` file to change the default properties.
 Examples: